This post sponsored by our publishing partner Cripple Creek Backcountry. They live in a place with snow capped peaks all around.

 The snow-filled spaces between the trees are untracked save for the lopsided prints of a snowshoe hare.
 I pull my skins and buckle my helmet.
 In the fifty years since this ski area was in operation, the forest has begun to reclaim it, dense branches and trunks crowd the run-outs.
 My helmet is a good thing.

 Dry January snow whispers as my skis slide through it.
 It’s deep and airy.
-A smile cracks my cold cheeks.
+A smile cracks the frosty skin on my face.
 Six sweeping turns later, I bust through tangled branches and pop out at the top of a meadow.
 The opening in the slope gives view to the Laramie Valley, a mostly flat expanse with so few features I feel I know each one intimately: the rounded bulge of Sheep Mountain, the pancake surface of Table Mountain, the crater-like depression of Big Hollow.
 I take a minute, take a breath, take it in.

 In the years I’ve lived on the plains (far more than anticipated), I’ve hated them and I loved them.
 But in moments like this — a quiet still morning, skis and good snow underfoot, 600 feet of vertical to lap again and again — it doesn’t matter where I am.
 Whether I had to drive across wind-basted plains or I woke with snow capped peaks all around, skiing is skiing.
 I’ll take it.